madetech/learn/guides/08-Continuous-Integration/README.md

 ## Troubleshooting

 - Use the [CircleCI language docs](https://circleci.com/docs/2.0/language-ruby/) and the [CircleCI deployment docs](https://circleci.com/docs/2.0/deployment-integrations/) to help you identify problems.
+- If you get a CircleCI error saying no jobs or workflows are defined, check your indentation.
+Every section should have nested indentation where each nested section is tabbed in one tab more than its parent.
 - If you're on Windows and you get the error "Your bundle only supports platforms ["x86-mingw32"]", then replace `x86-mingw32` with `ruby` in the `PLATFORMS` section in `Gemfile.lock`.
 - If you get errors about Bundler versions, add the following to `config.yml` on the line before the `ruby/bundle-install` step (explanation [here](https://docs.travis-ci.com/user/languages/ruby/#bundler-20) - note that this explanation is in reference to travis, but it's the same principle):